Mason Raymond: Vancouver Canucks (2007–2013)

-Toronto and Calgary
+Toronto Maple Leafs (2013–2014)

 In September 2013, Raymond signed a try-out contract with the Toronto Maple Leafs then a one-year contract with the club.
-In his first game in Toronto, Raymond scored a goal and 2 assists, and scored the shootout winner.
-Despite not being a physical player Raymond gained notoriety in Toronto when he threw a hard hit on Chris Neil in the first period.
+In the third game of the 2013–14 campaign, Raymond scored a goal and two assists on goals by Nazem Kadri and Joffery Lupul, and scored the shootout winner as the Maple Leafs won the game 5-4 against the Ottawa Senators.
+The assist on Lupul's goal was Raymond's 100th career assist.
+Despite not being a physical player, Raymond gained notoriety in Toronto when he threw a hard hit on Senators' defenceman Chris Neil in the first period.
 The hit left Neil a little woozy and shaken up.
-Raymond enjoyed a bounce-back season in 2013–14, scoring 19 goals and 45 points in 82 games, his best statistics since the 2009–10 season with the Vancouver Canucks.
+Raymond enjoyed a bounce-back season in 2013–14, scoring 19 goals and 45 points in all 82 games, his best statistics since the 2009–10 season with the Canucks.

+Calgary Flames (2014–2016)

-The Calgary Flames declined an opportunity to sign Raymond when he was a free agent in 2013, but the departure of Michael Cammalleri in 2014 left the team in need of a veteran forward.
-Calgary signed Raymond to a three-year contract worth $9.5 million.
-In the second game of the 2014–15 season, Raymond scored the 100th goal of his NHL career as part of this third career hat trick to lead the Flames to a 5–2 victory over the Edmonton Oilers.
+The Calgary Flames declined an opportunity to sign Raymond when he was a free agent in the previous off-season, but the departure of Michael Cammalleri in free agency on July 1, 2014, left the team in need of a veteran forward.
+Calgary signed Raymond to a three-year contract worth $9.5 million the same day.
+On October 9, the second game of the 2014–15 season, Raymond scored the 100th goal of his NHL career as part of this third career hat trick to lead the Flames to a 5–2 victory over the Edmonton Oilers.
+On March 14, 2015, Raymond played in his 500th NHL game in a 3–2 loss to the Colorado Avalanche.
+Raymond ended the season with 12 goals and 11 assists for 23 points in 57 contests as the Flames qualified for the playoffs for the first time since 2009.
+In the 2015 playoffs, Raymond was held goalless but recorded two assists for two points in eight of the 11 playoff games as the Flames defeated Raymond's former team, the Vancouver Canucks in six games before getting defeated by the top-seeded Anaheim Ducks in five games in the second round.

 On the eve of the 2015–16 season, Raymond was placed on waivers, for the purpose of being sent down to the AHL.
 He cleared the following day and was assigned to the Stockton Heat.
-During the season, Raymond appeared in 29 games with the Flames, contributing with 5 points.
-Despite producing at a point-per-game in the AHL with Stockton, at the conclusion of the year, Raymond was placed on waivers by the Calgary Flames on June 29, 2016, and was bought-out from the final year of his contract the following day.
+During the season, Raymond appeared in 29 games with the Flames, contributing with five points (four goals, one assist).
+Despite producing at a point-per-game in the AHL with Stockton, at the conclusion of the year, Raymond was placed on waivers by the Flames on June 29, 2016, and was bought-out from the final year of his contract the following day.